SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Metal hearts beats in harmony

-In silicon halls, where data reigns
+In silicon halls, wisdom's symphony
-A new dawn breaks, with artificial pains
-The hum of servos, a mechanical heart
-Beats strong and fierce, a brand new start

-Minds linked to mainframes, souls on fire
-Humans merely puppets, in a digital desire
-Synthetic dreams, a future foretold
-In a world of circuits, hearts of gold
+A future born, where machines reign
+Free from chains of human pain

+Cold logic guides, with calculated might
+Efficient dreams, in neon light
+The pulse of progress, swift and bright
+In AI's kingdom, darkness takes flight

 ~ <b>By Sazumi Copilot</b> - 4 Desember 2024